Tire Inflator- Allows you to be self-reliant

 Air Pressure- A critical component to safe driving

 First and foremost, having the correct tire pressure in your tires ensures that your tires are running at their optimal level, thereby maximizing safety to you and your passengers.
-The proper air pressure Pounds Per Square Inch PSI on your car tire ensures comfortable car ride, in addition, it will maximize the efficiency of your cars gasoline mileage.
+The proper air pressure Pounds Per Square Inch No products found. on your car tire ensures comfortable car ride, in addition, it will maximize the efficiency of your cars gasoline mileage.
 Of course, it is also very important that you make sure your tires have the adequate rubber and tread on them, to insure you and your passengers safety.
 So, the correct (PSI), pounds per square inch of air pressure is critical to safety, comfort, control and maximizing your vehicles efficiency.

 Checking Tire Pressure-

 Every vehicle should have a tire gauge in it, one that is easily accessible.
 Checking the pressure in your tires periodically, about every 2nd or 3rd time you fill-up for gas is important.
 Taking the time to do this is often overlooked or forgotten altogether.
 It is easy to do, takes very little time and yet is so important for all the reasons listed in the above paragraph.
 Your tire inflator will come equipped with a tire pressure gauge built in, but you don’t want to pull that out every time you simply want to check.
 So just cough up a few buck to get a tire gauge, you will be glad you did.

 Identify and remove the tire cap-

 Simply unscrew (counter clockwise) the tire cap from the tire stem and set it aside in a place that you can easily find it, to reinstall following the tire inflation.

 This cap helps prevent air seepage from the tire.